jundalisay/spblist/content/en/faqs/superphysics.md

 {{< l a="Superphysics" >}}
 By seeing if we can detect them through 6-senses and then analyze them through Socratic Dialectics.
 If you want to detect bacteria, you get a microscope.
 To get the microscope, you have to shell out money which you earn from the effort in your job, or by doing the effort to make a microscope yourself.

 Likewise, gaining the skill to detect the invisible metaphysical domain requires continuous training and effort, since your mind is the detector itself, as explained by Rene Descartes' concept of "[animal spirits](/research/descartes/passions/article-010/)".
-We then compare the person's description of faeries, ghosts, etc. to a data set of known properties from various cultures, such as India which has a lot of data on Elementals, to see whether they match and therefore are predictable, or whether it is just the mind playing tricks.
+We then compare the person's description of faeries, ghosts, etc. to a data set of known properties from various cultures, such as India, China, and other cultures which have a lot of data on Elementals, to see whether they match and therefore are predictable, or whether it is just the mind playing tricks.
 {{< /l >}}